mandyHellz/mandyHellz/README.md

 # Welcome! <img src="https://media3.giphy.com/media/kBZ212yGzFaxgkSIKW/giphy.gif?cid=790b76115a239b496d6f742915a68a654d812e6ac4b23111&rid=giphy.gif&ct=s" width="50">

 <h2>Hey, I'm Amanda!</h2>
-<p>A Biomedical-Pharmaceutical specialized in Molecular Biology who fell in love with the world of coding and after a challenging career transition and a path full of studies, became a Front-end Developer on a continuous learning.</p>
+<p>A Biomedical-Pharmacist specialized in Molecular Biology who fell in love with the world of coding and after a challenging career transition and a path full of studies, became a Front-end Developer on a continuous learning.</p>
 <br>

 ## Tecnologies: